aguliyev/python_template/README.md

 You may want to set up app on each startup - like DB migrations, data seeding etc.

-Per environment scripts:
+Per-environment scripts:

 - [entrypoints/setups/](entrypoints/setups/)

 In some cases, you want to skip that slow step, and have lean entrypoint.

 That is controlled by var `DO_SETUP`.
 It is in [.env](.env), and make be overloaded by system env var when needed:

         env DO_SETUP=0 make start